TarikHuber/firekit/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import { Provider } from 'react-redux';
-import { FirebaseProvider } from 'firekit'; // Import the FirebaseProvider from firekit import configureStore from './store';
+import { FirebaseProvider } from 'firekit-provider'; // Import the FirebaseProvider from firekit import configureStore from './store';
 import { Root } from './containers/Root';
 import { addLocalizationData } from './locales';